Kick101/vaults/Ideas and Improvements/Bug Bounty/Bigcommerce/Recon.md

 - How does the app pass data?
     - [x] REST
     - [x] Parameter
-- How/Where does the app talk about users?
+- Where does the app talk about users?
     - [x] Cookies
     - [ ] Headers
     - [ ] Parameters